sanchiadevillierskuun/Sanch-/README.md

 ## Usage

-This is a template set up for students to begin their own web site.
+This is a template set up for anyone to begin their own web site.
 The template is created by Chris Jennings and is based on various Jekyll themes.

 `Jekyll` is a system for building and editing static web sites; meaning that it does not need a database for the content.
 Content can be added with a simple text language called `Markdown`.
 You can explore and learn **Markdown** here: